PrivateSNN: Privacy-Preserving Spiking Neural Networks: Methodology

 \section{Methodology}

 This section presents a detailed methodology for \textit{PrivateSNN}.
-We first propose a data-free conversion method from a pre-trained model.
+We first propose a data-free conversion method from a pre-trained ANN.
 Then, we describe how a temporal spike-based learning rule can encrypt weight parameters in SNNs.
+Fig. \ref{fig:method:main_pipeline} illustrates the overall approach.